 We explore how individuals assess the quality of financial advice they receive and how they form judgments about advisers.
 Using an incentivized discrete choice experiment, we show that first impressions matter: consumers more often follow advisers who dispense good advice before bad.
 We demonstrate how clients' opinions of adviser quality can be manipulated by using an easily replicated confirmation strategy that depends on the quality of the advice and the difficulty and order of the advice topics.
 Our results also reveal how clients benefit from their own past experience and how they use professional credentials to guide their choices.

-Gendall, P, Eckert, C, Hoek, J & Louviere, J 2018, 'Estimating the effects of novel on-pack warnings on young adult smokers and susceptible non-smokers', Tobacco Control, vol. 27, pp. 519-525.View/Download from: Publisher's site
+Gendall, P, Eckert, C, Hoek, J & Louviere, J 2018, 'Estimating the effects of novel on-pack warnings on young adult smokers and susceptible non-smokers', Tobacco Control, vol. 27, pp. 519-525.View/Download from: UTS OPUS or Publisher's site

 Background On-pack tobacco warnings can deter smoking initiation and provide powerful cessation cues.
 However, these warnings typically feature graphic health images, which many young adults dismiss as irrelevant.
 We estimated responses to more diverse warnings and examined how these performed relative to each other.